peteroupc/CBOR/docs/PeterO.Cbor.CBORTypeMapper.md

  is null.

  * System.ArgumentException:
-Converter doesn't contain a proper ToCBORObject method.
+"Converter doesn't contain a proper ToCBORObject method".

 <a id="AddTypeName_string"></a>
 ### AddTypeName